Non-Convex Over-the-Air Heterogeneous Federated Learning: A Bias-Variance Trade-off: Numerical Results

 Fig. \ref{FL_results} compares all methods over a fixed deployment, averaged across random fading and noise realizations.
 Fig. \ref{FL_results}a reports the test accuracy versus rounds, while Fig. \ref{FL_results}b shows the global objective.
 Ideal FedAvg demonstrates the best performance, since it aggregates gradients noiselessly.
-Among the practical wireless schemes, OPC OTA-Comp achieves the fastest convergence, closely followed by our proposed design, thanks to its optimized bias–variance trade-off.
+Among the practical wireless schemes, OPC OTA-Comp achieves the fastest convergence, closely followed by our proposed design, thanks to its optimized bias-variance trade-off.
 The strong performance of OPC OTA-Comp, however, comes at a substantial cost: it requires global instantaneous CSI at the PS in every round to optimize device pre-scalers.
-The proposed SCA design, requiring only statistical CSI at the PS and local instantaneous CSI at devices, closely tracks OPC OTA-Comp in both metrics and attains competitive final accuracy, confirming that reducing model update variance while allowing a small average bias can yield performance gains.
+The proposed design, requiring only statistical CSI at the PS and local instantaneous CSI at devices, closely tracks OPC OTA-Comp in both metrics and attains competitive final accuracy, confirming that reducing model update variance while allowing a small average bias can yield performance gains.

 Compared with other baselines, the proposed design, despite lacking global CSI, consistently outperforms Vanilla OTA-FL, which enforces zero instantaneous bias at the cost of larger model update variance.
-Next, while LCPC OTA-Comp also uses statistical CSI, it introduces an uncontrolled bias, leading to noticeably noisier and slower convergence.
-Finally, the heterogeneity-aware schedulers of \cite{BB_FL} behave as expected: BB-FL Alternative outperforms BB-FL Interior because restricting participation to a fixed interior subset reduces class coverage under our non-i.i.d. data split and weakens the model's generalization.
-Overall, by optimizing the bias–variance trade-off, the proposed design achieves faster loss decay and stronger generalization performance than prior OTA-FL schemes, without the heavy global instantaneous CSI requirement.
+While LCPC OTA-Comp also uses statistical CSI, it can introduce a less controllable bias, leading to noticeably noisier and slower convergence.
+Finally, the wireless heterogeneity-aware schedulers of \cite{BB_FL} behave as expected: BB-FL Alternative outperforms BB-FL Interior because restricting participation to a fixed interior subset reduces class coverage under our non-i.i.d. data split and weakens the model's generalization.
+Overall, by optimizing the bias-variance trade-off, the proposed design achieves faster loss decay and stronger generalization than the baselines without requiring global instantaneous CSI.